-When spoke wheels are balanced, the behind-thespokes placement mode (also called split weight mode) allows balance weights which would have to be fitted between two spokes according to the measured unbalance (hence would be visible from outside) to be placed in hidden position behind two spokes adjacent to the unbalance location (see example, Fig. 5-26).
-After a measuring run the electronic unit calculates the behindthe-spokes placement automatically and reads the relative balance weight locations on the screen.
-The operating steps for the behind-the-spokes placement mode are described and illustrated below.
+When spoke wheels are balanced, the behind-the-spokes placement mode (also called split weight mode) allows balance weights which would have to be fitted between two spokes according to the measured unbalance (hence would be visible from outside) to be placed in hidden position behind two spokes adjacent to the unbalance location.
+After a measuring run the electronic unit calculates the behind-the-spokes placement automatically and reads the relative balance weight locations on the screen.
+The operating steps for the behind-the-spokes placement mode are described and illustrated below figure 29b

-5.10.1 Split Weight Mode (SWM)
+6.1 SPLIT WEIGHT MODE (SWM)